Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 never heal enough to make her beautiful again, and it was evident that she knew it.

-"Mother...I want to be left *alone*.
+"Mother...
+I want to be left *alone*.
 I don't want to ever have to deal with a Male again.
 No matter who it may be, I will *always* remember."

 "May I show you something, Sister?"
 Ginai asked.
 The only response was a